legetz/sf-metadata-adjust/messages/metadata.integrity.md

 # flags.gitDepth.description
 Number of commits to inspect for deletions.
 Values greater than available history will be clamped.

+# flags.testWithClass.description
+Treat provided Apex class names as manually removed for integrity checks.
+Repeat flag to test multiple classes.

-# flags.testWith.description
+# flags.testWithField.description
-Treat provided identifiers as manually removed metadata.
-Use `Object.Field__c` for fields or class name for Apex.
-Repeat flag to test multiple items.
+Treat provided field API names (`Object.Field__c`) as manually removed for integrity checks.
+Repeat flag to test multiple fields.

 # examples
 - Analyze latest 5 commits in the current directory: